Causal Effect Estimation with Learned Instrument Representations: Discussion

 ZNet is especially relevant in the context of high dimensional unstructured data.
 Unstructured data may contain latent or abstract instruments more frequently, as high-dimensional feature spaces often contain rich information that our approach could learn to extract as instruments.
 High dimensional tabular and image data are becoming ubiquitous in the predictive models used across industries.
 Interest grows in embedding causal relationships into these models so that insights from their features are actionable.
 ZNet automatically mitigates unobserved confounding broadening the ability to pursue causal machine learning in predictive settings.
 We illustrate ZNet's treatment effect estimation capability with ECGs, but applications for ZNet extend far beyond this modality and beyond healthcare.

-Solutions to the ZNet loss minimization problem always give a representation that serves empirically as an instrument since empirical IV constraints are explicitly embedded in the loss function.
-This instrument can then be used in any downstream IV regression where satisfying the standard IV criteria (or, equivalently, ZNet moment constraints) implies the validity of subsequent causal inference.
+Solutions to the ZNet loss minimization problem give a representation that serves empirically as an instrument since empirical analogues of IV constraints are embedded in the loss function.
+This instrument can then be used in any downstream IV regression where satisfying the standard IV criteria implies the validity of subsequent causal inference.
 The strength and validity of ZNet generated instruments vary in finite settings.
 Variance in finite samples affects our ability to predict treatment effects.
-However, IV estimation is also limited in general by a lack of theoretical guarantees of identifiably without conditions on the SCM.
+IV estimation is also limited in general by a lack of theoretical guarantees of identifiably without conditions on the SCM.
 This theoretically limits not only our approach but IV estimation in general.
-Still, strong empirical results and opportunities in high dimensional data suggest the value in the increased use of these methods beyond linear settings.
+Moreover, we emphasize that our IV representation method does not and cannot mitigate unobserved confounding in all settings.
+To produce an empirically valid instrument, ZNet requires assuming either that the observed data are not confounded or the conditions of Lemma 1 are satisfied.
+Still, our experiments and opportunities in high dimensional data suggest the value in the increased research into the use of these methods beyond linear settings.